aylwarda/fintech-crypto-deep-learning/README.md

 ## Model Performance Evaluation

-The performance of the models and their differing data inputs are briefly explained in the Q&A: -
+The performance of the models and their differing data inputs are briefly explored in this little Q&A: -

 ***Which model has a lower loss?***
 The model with the lowest loss is the LSTM model using BTC closing data.
-By far!!!!!!
+Some notes:
+- It does so, by far!!!!!!
+- Perhaps for the FNG model, something fairly simple as running through some tests for correlation would be better suited.
+They either correlate or they don't.
+If not, I would not have thought the brainiest amoungst us would do any better at predictions, nevermind an LSTM RNN.
+- The obvious difference between the two features used, is that the closing prices of BTC, which are then used for predictions would be highly correlated with the target, thus explaining the greater success of the LSTM model using this feature data.

 ***Which model tracks the actual values better over time?***
-Most definitely the LSTM model using BTC closing data.
+Most definitely the LSTM model using BTC closing data as I've explained above.

 ***Which window size works best for the model?***
-For the best model - being the LSTM w/BTC closing data - the window that seems to work best (although I've not by any means exhaustively determined the best window) is the shortest window!
-In other words, the shorter the window, the low the loss (the better it performed).
+For the best model - the LSTM w/BTC closing data - the window that seems to work best (although I've not by any means performed an exhaustive determination) is the shortest window!
+In other words, the shorter the window, the lower the loss (the better it performed).
 The window is the biggest factor in ensuring the lowest loss.
 As is evident in the results table below (and graphs available to view) that some surrounding factors, e.g. dropout, input units, etc, while having a bearing on the results, were not as effective as ensuring the window size is correct for the tests being conducted.

 - *Note: For these results, the model fitting constants for **ALL** tests were: -*
   - Epochs: 15 (I found 10 epochs to be more effective, but stuck with 15)